saifalfalah/react-handbook/content/webpack/index.md

 ### Local install

 Webpack can be installed locally as well.
-It's the recommended setup, because webpack can be updated per-project, and you have less resistance in using the latest features just for a small project rather than updating all the projects you have the use webpack.
+It's the recommended setup, because webpack can be updated per-project, and you have less resistance to using the latest features just for a small project rather than updating all the projects you have that use webpack.

 With [Yarn](https://flaviocopes.com/yarn/):